 - — Recognise key questions relevant to the theme of good and evil

-- — Identify how the theme can be explored in art, literature and sacred texts
+- — Identify how the theme can be explored in philosophy, literature, religion, socio-cultural realities and legal debates.

 - — Discuss social and legal efforts to direct behaviour and punish evil.